qningyyu/Data-Code-github/README.md

 Files included

-•	YouTube transcripts: the files named “3 months ago, how to articulate your thoughts”, “8 October communication skills”, and “August 1 communication skills” are my additional libraries added to my chatbot to improve the relevance and contemporary of my chatbot.
+1. YouTube transcripts: the files named “3 months ago, how to articulate your thoughts”, “8 October communication skills”, and “August 1 communication skills” are my additional libraries added to my chatbot to improve the relevance and contemporary of my chatbot.
-•	Family law document: This file details the latest family laws, integrated into the chatbot for legal awareness and contextuality.
+2. Family law document: This file details the latest family laws, integrated into the chatbot for legal awareness and contextuality.
-•	Requirement file: I listed all the Python libraries and the required versions to run my project.
+3. Requirement file: I listed all the Python libraries and the required versions to run my project.

 Prerequisite

 1. Python version 3.7
 2. An API key to access the library of Chat GPT-4

+Referencing list:

+OpenAI.
+(2023).
+ChatGPT [Large language model]. https://chat.openai.com